Recording, Mixing and Mastering

-A case study in recording, stereo mixing, 5.1 surround, Dolby Atmos and mastering.
+Work handled: Recording, stereo mixing, 5.1 surround, Dolby Atmos mixing and mastering

 Overview